panuhorsmalahti/oracle-migrate/README.md

     list             shows all local migration scripts
     history          fetches migration history from the database and shows it

-    --install-dep    executes npm to install and save for you dependencies

     help             prints help
 ```